awainverse/asl-nam-2026/content/registration/index.md

 Registration is not yet open.

-Stay tuned for the deadlines for contributed talk submissions and student travel applications.
+Student travel applications are due to [asl@uconn.edu](mailto:asl@uconn.edu) by April 19, 2026.
 For general information on student travel applications, see https://aslonline.org/student-travel-awards/

+For contributed talks, at least one author must be an ASL member.
+Submissions are due to [asl@uconn.edu](mailto:asl@uconn.edu) by April 19, 2026.